SettleMint

 Cross-chain bond purchase:

-• Investor has 100,000 USDC on Polygon
+• Investor has 100,000 USDC on Polygon.

-• Bank has 1,000 BOND tokens on Ethereum
+• Bank has 1,000 BOND tokens on Ethereum.

 For a complete multi-party example with balance tracking, see the HTLC walkthrough.
+For a focused operator check before approval or secret reveal, see verify external flows.

 Further reading